rc2dev/fyodor/docs/output_demo/Sandi Metz - Practical Object-Oriented Design in Ruby.md

 ---

-> One of the core truisms of software development is that as your code grows and requirements for the system that you are building change, additional logic will be added that is not yet present in the current system.
+* One of the core truisms of software development is that as your code grows and requirements for the system that you are building change, additional logic will be added that is not yet present in the current system.
 In almost all cases, maintainability over the life of the code is more important than optimizing its present state.

 <p style="text-align: right;"><sup>highlight @ loc.
 271-274</sup></p>

-> The promise of using object-oriented (OO) design is that your code will be easier to maintain and evolve than otherwise.
+* The promise of using object-oriented (OO) design is that your code will be easier to maintain and evolve than otherwise.

 <p style="text-align: right;"><sup>highlight @ loc.
 274-275</sup></p>

-> This book uses Ruby to teach OOD but you do not need to know Ruby to understand the concepts herein.
+* This book uses Ruby to teach OOD but you do not need to know Ruby to understand the concepts herein.

 <p style="text-align: right;"><sup>highlight @ loc.
 316-316</sup></p>

-> every concept in this book can be directly translated to a statically typed OO language.
+* every concept in this book can be directly translated to a statically typed OO language.

 <p style="text-align: right;"><sup>highlight @ loc.
 319-320</sup></p>

+* _Note:_
-> _This is a note._
+This is a note.

 <p style="text-align: right;"><sup>note @ loc.
 1827</sup></p>